-Today, platelet rich plasma can easily be separated from blood, through a process of centrifugation.
+Today, platelet rich plasma can easily be separated from blood; this through a process of centrifugation.
 Using your own enriched plasma permits the body to heal faster and more efficiently.
-Because it is a part of your own blood, it is free from transmissible diseases, and cannot cause allergic reactions or hypersensitivity.
+Because it is a part of your own blood, it is free from transmittable diseases, and can therefore not cause allergic reactions or hypersensitivity.

 The process involves the withdrawal of blood, separating and concentrating the PRP from the whole blood, and then injection of the PRP into the treatment area.

 Blood is taken in a similar way to a blood test.
-The next step is to separate and concentrate the PRP from the rest of the blood products (e.g red blood cells).
-This is done by placing the blood taken into special vials and spinning the vials in a centrifuge.
+The next step is to separate and concentrate the PRP from the rest of the blood products (e.g. red blood cells); this is done by placing the blood taken into special vials and spinning the vials in a centrifuge.
 The heavier cells, such as red blood cells, fall to the bottom of the vial, and the plasma that is ‘rich in platelets’ is left at the top of the vial.
-The PRP is then extracted into a syringe and then heated to body temperature in an incubator and is then ready for injection.
+The PRP is then extracted into a syringe and heated to body temperature in an incubator.
+After this process, it is ready for injection.

 Figure 1: On the left is our Incubator that heats the PRP to body temperature; On the right is our centrifuge that separates the plasma from the red blood cells.